Detection and Tracking of Multiple Mice Using Part Proposal Networks: Experimental Set-up

-To evaluate the part tracking performance, we consider each mouse part trajectory as one individual target, and compute the multiple object tracking precision (MOTP) and the multiple object tracking accuracy (MOTA).
+To evaluate the part tracking performance, we consider each mouse part trajectory as one individual target, and compute the multiple object tracking precision (MOTP) and the multiple object tracking accuracy (MOTA)\cite{bernardin2008evaluating}.
 The former is derived from three types of error ratios: false positives (FP), missed targets (MT), and identity switches (IDs).
 These errors are normalized by the number of the objects appearing in the image frames and can be summed up to produce the resulting tracking accuracy, where 100\% corresponds to zero errors.
 MOTP measures how precise each mouse part has been localized.
 We also report the trajectory-based measures of the number of mostly tracked (MT) and mostly lost (ML) targets.
 If a track hypothesis has covered at least 80\% of its life span based on the ground truth trajectories, it is considered as MT.
 If less than 20\% are not tracked, the track hypothesis is considered as ML.
-IDF1 measures the ratio of the correctly identified detections.
+IDF1 \cite{ristani2016performance} measures the ratio of the correctly identified detections.
+OSPA computes the optimal subpattern assignment metric between a set of tracks and the ground truth.